 • Officers will still be visible and on patrol 24 hours a day to respond to emergency calls throughout the city.
 However for non-emergency incidents, officers will be conducting social distancing to limit exposure.
 This may include use of electronic communications such as email and/or telephone contacts in lieu of personal contact.

 • Suspension of Police Explorer program

-• To schedule an appointment to retrieve property/evidence, be fingerprinted for a CPL, or review records that can’t be mailed or provided electronically, please call Police Support Services at (360) 403-3400
+• To schedule an appointment to retrieve property/evidence, or review records that can’t be mailed or provided electronically, please call Police Support Services at (360) 403-3400

 The Police Department, in partnership with the community, provides exceptional law enforcement services to improve the quality of life in Arlington.